ged-odoo/blockdom/README.md

 `blockdom` api is quite small: 6 function to create vnodes, 3 functions to manipulate vdom trees and one configuration object.

+### Manipulating vnodes

+`blockdom` provide three functions:

+- `mount(vnode, target)` is called initially to mount a vnode tree inside a target (which should be an html element).
+This will create the relevant DOM and store the proper references inside the vnodes.

+- `patch(vnode1, vnode2)` is used to update a (already mounted) vnode tree with a new vnode tree.
+This method will patch the dom, and update the internal references in `vnode`. `vnode2` is left unchanged, and can be discarded.
+  Also, note that if `vnode1` and `vnode2` are the same reference, then the patching process will be entirely skipped.
+This is the way we can implement memoization.

+- `remove(vnode)` is a method that will remove a (already mounted) vnode tree.

+### Creating vnodes

 First, let us talk about the various vnode types: